 Relatively little has been published about child impact assessments.
 And, to our knowledge, information pertaining both to the U.S. and other countries has not been pulled together in one place.

-Kids Impact’s two resources are the place to start:
+Kids Impact’s three resources are the place to start:

 Additional resources are organized as follows: